eightbitraptor/wallpapering/README.md

-# Wallpaper
+# Wallpapering

-Wallpaper is a really simple implementation of the decorator pattern for use in Rails applications
+Wallpapering is a really simple implementation of the decorator pattern for use in Rails applications

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'wallpaper'
+    gem 'wallpapering'

 And then execute: